Droopy Eyelid Treatment

 If your eyelids are droopy and interfere with vision while reading or talking with people, you may have a condition called dermatochalasis or ptosis, which affects people of all ages, genders and ethnicities.
 If you have a significant enough issue, you should seek out an experienced physician at Elmquist Eye Group to diagnose your condition and provide treatment.

-E. Trevor Elmquist, DO, a board certified ophthalmologist and one of America’s Top Doctors, along with his partner, Kate Wagner, OD, and associates, Nina Burt, OD and Yasaira Rodriguez, MD, provide a wide range of eye care services.
-We have been proudly serving the Southwest Florida region for over 25 years.
+Yasaira Rodriguez, MD, a board certified ophthalmologist, along with Kate Wagner, OD and Nina Burt, OD and provide a wide range of eye care services.
+Elmquist Eye Group has been proudly serving the Southwest Florida region for over 25 years.

 No matter what type of concern you may have about your eyes, our talented team offers a full range of vision care, from routine exams for glasses to bladeless laser-assisted cataract surgery as well as treatment for sight-threatening conditions, such as diabetic retinopathy, glaucoma and macular degeneration.